mohimanilab/MetSummarizer/README.md

 Simply clone this repo on your local computer.
 Then from within the cloned directory run the command "jupyter notebook".
 Running this command should lead you to an interface in your browser from which you can navigate to 3 notebooks.
 Upon navigating to a specific notebook, simply run each block of code starting from the top.

 ## Description of Files in Repository

+* Anything file with Label in its name corresponds to a subset of the metadata for each sample
+* FileCompoundFeatures contains features of each sample
+* ColumnNames gives what each column in the label matrices corresponds too
+* FoodCompositions corresponds to complex foods and the ingredients that compose them
+*
+* UniqueFilesNamesForFoods corresponds to columns of in FoodMatrix